17 Foods For Guinea Pigs That Are High in Vitamin C

 Obesity can lead to many health problems in guinea pigs that could have been otherwise avoided.

 Besides bell peppers, which can be fed daily, it’s best to mix up different veggies so your guinea pig gets a healthy mix of nutrients from different foods.

-When introducing new foods into your guinea pig’s diet, do so gradually to avoid stomach upsets.
+When introducing new foods into your guinea pig’s diet, do so gradually to avoid stomach upsets or diarrhea.

-Try new foods in small amounts, one at a time.
-Sometimes guinea pigs take a while to try new foods, so don’t give up too easily if your guinea pig doesn’t seem to like something at first.
+It’s important to try new foods in small amounts, one at a time.
+Sometimes guinea pigs take a while to try a new food, so don’t give up too easily if your guinea pig doesn’t seem to like something at first.

-To introduce more variety into your guinea pig’s diet, check out our list of guinea pig safe foods you can try out.
+To introduce more variety into your guinea pig’s diet, you can also check out our list of guinea pig safe foods to try.